|Location||North Island, New Zealand|

 - Plus relocation assistance

-These are the two specialist pathways for medical registration in NZ for psychiatrists and we can assist with medical registration and facilitate the work visa, if successfully appointed.
+We can assist you with medical registration and the work visa, if successfully appointed.